thomasridd/Flatsy/README.md

 The query language is up and working.
 Use from an instance of FlatsyCommandLine to run commands individually or as a script

-Example: To list all files from a directory with uri ending .flatsy
+Example: To list all files from a directory
 ```
 from /Users/Tom/

 filter files
-filter uri_ends .flatsy

 list
 ```

 ### Filters

+The filter command language has been updated

 ##### Simple filters
 ```